Matei-Ciobotaru/Rock64-R64.GPIO/README.md

 **R64.GPIO**<br>
 A re-implementation of the RPi.GPIO library for the Rock64.
 Currently under development.<br>

 I found that on kernel version 4.4.124 the pin channels are offset by 1000, so I added a function ("offset") to check the kernel version and add the offset accordingly.
-Please use the 'Armbian-Xenial-kernel-4.4.103-to-4.4.156' branch if you are still using those particula kernel versions.
+Please use the 'Armbian-Xenial-kernel-4.4.103-to-4.4.156' branch if you are still using those particular kernel versions.

 See [the wiki](https://github.com/Leapo/Rock64-R64.GPIO/wiki) for documentation on [Functions](https://github.com/Leapo/Rock64-R64.GPIO/wiki/Functions) and [GPIO Modes](https://github.com/Leapo/Rock64-R64.GPIO/wiki/GPIO-Modes).